iamtrask/DEPRECATED/faq.md

 > Q: How do people create their **own Mine**?

+A: We plan to provide a variety of deployment options for the generic Mine software.
+The general theme is a downloadable that you can easily run on one of the available devices we plan to support.
+General candidates for platforms we plan to support are your own cloud node, local machine, smartphone, or possible even a raspberry pi.
+However, we have yet to curate a final list of places to store your data and are quite open minded about the possibilities.

+> Q: How do people load data into their Mine?

 A: We plan to provide an set of _adapters_ that allow easy access to existing data sinks like **Twitter Accounts**, **Smartwatches** and others.
 However a large thriving ecosystem of awesome developers is required to provide all _adapters_ required to create mines of huge value.
 In addition to machine generated data there might be web interfaces where Miners can further enrich their data by providing personal details.